 As massive amounts of data are managed, distributed, and exchanged across the globe nowadays, data center networks are expanding in number and capacity, which drives the need for data center interconnect (DCI).
-While industries are moving quickly with the development of 100G, the choice between these two modulation formats—direct detection and coherent detection, has become the key question metro DCI infrastructure designers should face when building today’s 100G DCI networks.
+Direct detection vs coherent detection: which one is better for 100G metro DCI?
 This article will focus on these two detection methods and make a comparison between them.

 Though coherent detection is a concept derived from wireless communication systems, it has been widely used in optical fiber communications, consequently bringing great benefits to long-haul optical networks.
 For 100G metro DCI, coherent detection enhances performance and spectral efficiency, but the increased cost and power consumption of coherent solutions are troubling problems.

 Direct Detection vs Coherent Detection: Which One Is Better?

 Now that both direct detection and coherent detection can be used for 100G data center interconnect, which is the more appropriate choice?
 To make it clear, the relevant considerations are discussed below: